JoshuaKGoldberg/TypeStat/README.md

 This package automagically adds those missing type annotations for you with configurable comment markers.
 It can add...

-✨ JSDoc on vanilla JavaScript files!

 ✨ TypeScript types on files freshly converted from JavaScript to TypeScript!

-✨ Missing types to touch up your existing TypeScript files!
+✨ Fixes for `--noImplicitAny` across all your files with one command!

+✨ Missing `null`s and `undefined`s to get you started with `--strictNullChecks`!

 Doing so can allow you to enable these stricter compiler flags for all code without changing the runtime of existing code.